objectvault/frontend/README.md

 1. Creating a ***shared*** object store, in which all essential parts of the objects are encrypted
 2. Combined with managed access to the ***vaults*** (who can read, who can create, etc)

-Allows a company to create multiple secure storage areas, through which sensitive information can be shared, securily, with only the relevant users.
+Allows a company to create multiple secure storage areas, through which sensitive information can be shared, securely, with only the relevant users.

-The intial plan, was only to encompass shared passwords, but after all this time developing, a thought popped up: *"Why limit the contents of the vaults to password objects (forms)"*.
+The initial plan, was only to encompass shared passwords, but after all this time developing, a thought popped up: *"Why limit the contents of the vaults to password objects (forms)"*.

 Why not create a template based system, that allows storage of different data structures, and even, god forbid, files?